ADPR InsightTop TipsWork 05.08.2021

 Forget about unnecessary jargon!

-Without realising, we are all guilty of including industry jargon by habit when we are writing!
-Some terms are easy to identify and avoid, but others you will use so often you may not even think of it as jargon – business terms such as ‘deliverables’ or ‘outputs’ for example.
-When you are drafting a piece of writing, try to think about what you are actually trying to say!
+When you are drafting a piece of writing, try to think about what you are actually trying to say.
 Sometimes simplicity is the best way to go!
 It is, though, worth noting that not all jargon is bad.
 In very particular cases when you are writing for a specific industry or tailored audience, then it may be important to use specific technical terms.
-Again, it comes down to focusing on and understanding your audience!
+Again, it comes down to focusing on and understanding your audience.

 Let’s get writing…